Login

 Duration

-While this depends on how much text your lower third contains, as a general rule, the shorter the better.
-After all, you want your audience to focus on the video.
-If your lower third is a presenter’s name, three seconds should be sufficient.
+While this depends on how much text your lower third contains, as a general rule, the shorter, the better.
+Three seconds should be sufficient if your lower third is a presenter’s name.
+After all, you want your audience to focus on the video content.

-Animated lower thirds are very effective at keeping viewers engaged by providing essential and useful information in a more dynamic way.
+Animated lower thirds effectively keep viewers engaged by providing essential and useful information more dynamically.
 Here are some ways you can use lower thirds creatively.

 Speech Bubbles